Auxins: History, Bioassay, Function, Uses, Topics

 Auxins are a class of phytohormones that, among others, exert a key role in controlling various phenomena in plant development, such as cell elongation, the formation of roots, and mechanisms of response relating to light and gravity.
 Auxin activity and potency information are very important for both basic knowledge of the biology of plants and practical applications in agriculture and horticulture.
 The bioassays of auxins, standardized methods which quantify their biological activity by observation of their action on plant growth, are briefly expatiated upon in the following article.
 In line with this, it goes on to discuss more about the working principles of auxin bioassays, standard methods employed, and their meaning in plant science.

 A bioassay is an analytical procedure that measures the potency or effect of a substance by its effect on living organisms, including plants.
 The type of response measured may be based on this approach: either quantal or quantitative, based on a binary or continuous measured response.
-In the case of auxins, bioassays are used to test for the growth-promoting effects of these hormones on plant tissues.
+In the case of auxins, bioassays are used to test for the growth-promoting effects of these hormones on plants.

 Principle Of Auxin Bioassay